 The program fees do not include airfare to/from Dublin.
 Students will need to arrange and pay for their own flights from the US to Dublin, to arrive in time for the start of the program.

 I’m flying into Dublin on my own.
-How will I get to UCD on the morning of July 11 and back to the airport on July 25?
+How will I get to UCD on the first day and back to the airport on the last day?

-The UCD High School Program staff will be stationed in the Dublin Airport on July 11th and will meet you in the Arrivals area just beyond baggage claim.
-We’ll then escort you to a private bus, which will take us directly to UCD’s campus.
+The UCD High School Program staff will be stationed in the Dublin Airport on the first day and will meet you in the Arrivals area just beyond baggage claim.
+Our program staff will then escort you directly to UCD’s campus.
 We’ll be wearing UCD shirts and carrying a UCD banner, but we’ll also make sure to circulate our photos ahead of time so you know who to look for.

-We will also accompany you back to Dublin Airport on July 25th, leaving UCD’s campus in plenty of time for you to check in and go through security and customs before your flight departs to the United States.
+We will also accompany you back to Dublin Airport on the last day, leaving UCD’s campus in plenty of time for you to check in and go through security and customs before your flight departs to the United States.

 I’m traveling with my family before the program starts.
-Can they drop me off at UCD on July 11th and/or pick me up on July 25th?
+Can they drop me off at UCD and/or pick me up?

-Students may be dropped off at and/or picked up from UCD directly on July 11th and/or July 25th.
+Students may be dropped off at and/or picked up from UCD directly on the first and/or final days of the program.
 All students must be signed in and out by a parent or designated guardian.
 We’ll provide exact times and locations as the program start/end dates approach.